hamzamu/equineistcom-sv/src/content/posts/10-equipments.md

 And so do you.

-I wrote a guide for horse owners, riders to understand how to choose the right farm for their horses and riding practice, you can read it here [https://equineist.com/blog/horse-owners-survival-guide-spot-real-farm/](here).
+I wrote a guide for horse owners, riders to understand how to choose the right farm for their horses and riding practice, you can read it [here](https://equineist.com/blog/horse-owners-survival-guide-spot-real-farm/).

 ---